n1299cb/Impulcifer-Atmos/README.md

 BRIR measurements are done with binaural microphones which are also called ear canal blocking microphones or in-ear microphones.
 Exponential sine sweep test signal is played on speakers and the sound is recorded with the microphones at ear canal openings.
 This setup ensures that the sound measured by the microphones is affected by the room, your body, head and ears just like it is when listening to music playing on speakers.
-Impulcifer will then transform these recordings into impulse responses, one per each speaker-ear pair.
+Earprint will then transform these recordings into impulse responses, one per each speaker-ear pair.

-Impulcifer ships with a ready-made sweep file at `data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.pkl` and a sample capture set in `data/demo`.
+Earprint ships with a ready-made sweep file at `data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.pkl` and a sample capture set in `data/demo`.
 When launching the GUI these paths are filled in automatically, but you can point the interface to your own sweep or capture directory at any time.